Sulari Gentill

-Sulari Gentill is an Australian author, also known under the pen name of S.D.
-Gentill.
-She initially studied astrophysics before becoming a corporate lawyer, but has since become a writer.
-Her novel Crossing The Lines won the 2018 Ned Kelly Award for Best Fiction.
+Sulari Gentill is a Sri Lankan-born Australian author, also known under the pen name of S. D. Gentill.
+She initially studied astrophysics before becoming a corporate lawyer, but has since become a writer of mystery and fantasy fiction.

+Her novel Crossing the Lines won the 2018 Ned Kelly Award for Best Fiction.
 Crossing the Lines was published as After She Wrote Him in Northern America.
 Gentill's A Few Right Thinking Men was nominated for a 2011 Commonwealth Writers Prize.

 Early life

 Gentill was born in Sri Lanka.
-Gentill was raised in Zambia and Brisbane, Australia.
+She was raised in Zambia and Brisbane, Australia.

 Education

 Gentill started studying astrophysics, but ended up graduating in law.